rotexdegba/Aura.SqlSchema/README.md

-# Aura.SqlSchema
+# Rotexsoft/SqlSchema a fork of Aura.SqlSchema

 Provides facilities to read table names and table columns from a database using a [PDO](http://php.net/PDO) connection.

 ## Foreword

+This fork has been fine-tuned to work with Mariadb which [Aura.SqlSchema](https://github.com/auraphp/Aura.SqlSchema) was not designed to support.
+This fork has been tested against the following databases:
+- Mariadb 10.4.x, 10.5.x, 10.6.x, 10.11.x, 11.0.x, 11.1.x & 11.2.x
+- Mysql 5.6, 5.7, 8.0.x & 8.3.x
+- Postgres 12.x, 13.x, 14.x, 15.x & 16.x

+Some future work will be done to make sure it works with Microsoft Sql Server

 ### Installation

 This library requires PHP 5.3 or later; we recommend using the latest available version of PHP as a matter of principle.
 It has no userland dependencies.

-It is installable and autoloadable via Composer as [aura/sqlschema](https://packagist.org/packages/aura/sqlschema).
+It is installable and autoloadable via Composer as [rotexsoft/sqlschema](https://packagist.org/packages/rotexsoft/sqlschema).

-Alternatively, [download a release](https://github.com/auraphp/Aura.SqlSchema/releases) or clone this repository, then require or include its _autoload.php_ file.
+Alternatively, [download a release](https://github.com/rotexdegba/Aura.SqlSchema/releases) or clone this repository, then require or include its _autoload.php_ file.

 ### Quality